-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900 and 1350 actual hours and in the student instructor program when the student reaches 300 and 600 actual hours.
-At least one evaluation will occur prior to or at midpoint of the academic year.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours.
+In the student instructor / instructor program evaluations will occur when the student reaches 375 actual hours.
+In program of 450 hours, evaluations will occur monthly.
+At least one evaluation will occur prior to the midpoint of the academic year.